OpenCloning/OpenCloning-submission/docs/index.md

 > **NOTE:** the submission site is hosted in a free service, so the first time you access it, it might take a while to load (around a minute 😴).
 Once it loads for the first time, it should be faster.
 You can start waking it up by [opening it already](https://shareyourcloning-submission.onrender.com/).

+Start by making a copy of the [submission template](https://docs.google.com/spreadsheets/d/1Oooxchf1NBEnNgzqXbsoeTGa1fzuU0AsPR56HB5zBEo/edit?usp=sharing)📋.
+You will fill up the info about your submission there.

-In the submission template, compulsory fields have bold headers.
+Compulsory fields have bold headers.
 You won't be able to submit the form if you don't fill them.
 The rest of the fields are optional, but the more information you provide, the better the templates will be!

-### Getting the AddGene data 🧬
+### Getting the AddGene kit info 🧬

-1. Copy the url of the addgene kit you want to submit, paste it in [this form](https://shareyourcloning-submission.onrender.com/get_kit_info), submit and download the resulting tsv file.
+1. Copy the url of the addgene kit you want to submit
+2. Paste it in [this form](https://shareyourcloning-submission.onrender.com/get_kit_info), submit and download the resulting tsv file.
 The file looks like the table below:

     | plasmid_name | addgene_id | category | resistance      | well  | description |
     |--------------|------------|----------|-----------------|-------|-------------|